 She moved from my feet to the small of my back.
 I could feel the clear protective barriers that held us both away from the Structure flow together and merge, as her palm rested against my spine.
 The white of my eyes seemed to cover my vision, and I was left floating in a milky void as Texie tended to my psychic wounds.

 “You are a good man, Brother Douglas, but you are still broken.
 Everyone in this tribe, and the ones that surround the Bay, have more power in their fingernails than you can possible imagine.
 Even the youngest child could create their own Universe, just as Sarah did at the beginning of Time.”

 She was putting pressure on various meridians, and I felt an energy beyond us both flow in between the gaps of my being.
 The white void changed to a mountain top, covered by grass, clover and a lone oak.
 In every direction, all I could see was water – even the sky was covered by a thick, grey fog.

 “There are many stories of the great flood that restarted the world.
 In each, a local mountain is the only place with free land left, while the rest of existence disappears.
-In reality, a number of mountain peaks were left dry around the world, far enough from each other that each seemed to be unique.
-Once the waters receded, new races of people planted the seeds of civilization, from Eridu to Uruk in Mesopotamia, from the volcanic mountains of the Pacific Coast to the land you now stand on.”
+In reality, the flood indeed was worldwide, and after the waters receded, men and giants reproduced, the great tower fell, and new races of people planted the seeds of civilization, from Eridu to Uruk in Mesopotamia, from the volcanic mountains of the Pacific Coast to the land you now stand on.”

 Every word and concept was a new, tingling sensation through my main trunk line.
 It was like her hands were intruding into my body, massaging organs and reshaping pathways.
 I could see Joey, Aurora, and either Cassie or Helena standing on the grass hill next to me.
 They seemed to be whispering about me, but doesn’t everyone – I’m that paranoid, usually.